VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > guarantee that your bounded context persists its data to storage and
 > publishes the events on a message queue.

-> *Developer #1*: We can wrap the database write and the add to queue
+> *Developer #1*: We can wrap the database write and the add-to-queue
 > operations in a transaction.

 > *Developer #2*: That's going to be problematic for two reasons.